BojarLab/glycowork/CONTRIBUTING.md

 * allow users to specify their own deep learning architecture in ml.models
 * implement multiple sequence alignment and other substitution matrices
 * parallelize motif matching
+* refactor glycan graphs to be directed graphs & treat linkages as edges (would mean a *lot* of downstream fixes/refactoring)